Dispatch with GLS is comfortable and secure – for large-scale shippers, companies with small volumes, or private persons.

 International delivery times are between 24 to 96 hours; European business centres are generally serviced within 48 hours.
 The parcel carrier works with standardised processes.
 The key element is the harmonised IT system of GLS, which allows all GLS companies to easily exchange information.

 Security is also enhanced by the use of state-of-the-art technology.
 Alarm systems and digital video surveillance systems are installed in all the major hubs and depots to monitor and record all the parcels.
 Each parcel is marked with an individual number that is recorded electronically at every important interface.
-The scanned data is used for the IT-based processing and monitoring of the approx. 404 million parcels delivered annually.
+The scanned data is used for the IT-based processing and monitoring of the over 500 million parcels delivered annually.
 Senders can see at any time where a GLS parcel is located.

 GLS has a uniform, pan-European basic parcel product for national and international delivery that can be supplemented with country-specific services.